1solation/aca-community-garden-website/README.md

 # aca-community-garden-website
-Project for the Ajnabi Community Association community garden project
+A website for the ```Ajnabi Community Association``` community garden project This website will showcase the work Ajnabi Community Association have done and highlights their funding partners.